 According to the legend, in the early 1400s a man named Christian Rosenkreuz (German for Rose-Cross) took a pilgrimage to the Middle East and learned among Turkish, Arab, and Persian sages and Sufi or Zoroastrian masters lost and esoteric wisdom.
-He then supposedly returned and founded the “Fraternity of the Rose Cross” and had a secret temple, the Sanctus Spiritus, or "The House of the Holy Spirit” built.
+He then supposedly returned and founded the “Fraternity of the Rose Cross” and had a secret temple, the Sanctus Spiritus, or the “House of the Holy Spirit” built.

-Begun in 1858 by doctor, occultist, and writer Paschal Beverly Randolph, the Fraternitas Rosae Crucis is the oldest of the modern Rosicrucian movements and is considered the main Rosicrucian organization today.
-A friend of Abraham Lincoln and descendant of William Randolph, Paschal Beverly Randolph was of mixed race, a major proponent of reform and birth control, and (though generally glossed over by the Rosicrucians today) was a practitioner of “sex magic" or mystical rituals involving sex.
+It would not be until the mid 1800s that what we think of as the Rosicrucians today would form.
+Starting as groups intertwined with the Masons—another secret society with fictional ancient ties to the East—the Fraternitas Rosae Crucis was formed in 1858 by doctor, occultist, and writer Paschal Beverly Randolph.
+This order is the oldest of the modern Rosicrucian movements and is considered the main Rosicrucian organization today.
+A friend of Abraham Lincoln and descendant of William Randolph, Paschal Beverly Randolph was of mixed race, a major proponent of reform and birth control, and (though generally glossed over by the Rosicrucians today) was a practitioner of “sex magic,” or mystical rituals involving sex.

-It is this order, the Fraternitas Rosae Crucis, (revived in 1920 by Reuben Swinburne Clymer) that settled in Pennsylvania, and today owns land in Bucks County on which three Rosicrucian pyramids sit.
-The headquarters of the Fraternitas Rosae Crucis, besides the three temples, it includes a number of normal buildings and "The Beverly Hall,” a large stone building named after the fraternities founder Paschel Beverly Randolph.
+The Fraternitas Rosae Crucis (revived in 1920 by Reuben Swinburne Clymer) settled in Pennsylvania and today owns land in Bucks County on which three Rosicrucian pyramids sit.
+Besides the three pyramids, the headquarters of the group includes a number of ordinary buildings and the “Beverly Hall,” a large stone building named after the fraternity’s founder Paschel Beverly Randolph.